-Figure 5, Sector Plan Map, shows the Proposed Plan of Subdivision and key design and siting controls for the various lots within Residential Sector Twenty-One.
-As required by clause 2.4.8 of the DCP, Figure 5 must also show indicatively the nature of intended development for urban residential land within 100 metres of the sector boundaries except for those parts of the sector which abut major roads or major open space (ie.the golf course and linear parks).
+As required by clause 2.4.8 of the DCP, Figure 5a and 5b must also show indicatively the nature of intended development for urban residential land within 100 metres of the sector boundaries except for those parts of the sector which abut major roads or major open space (ie.the golf course and linear parks).

-8.1.2 Key Residential Design and Siting Requirements
+8.1 Standard Residential Development Residential Design and Siting Guidelines

-Table 1 provides a summary of the key residential design and siting requirements in relation to the range of lot types proposed within the sector.
+Table 1 provides a summary of the key residential design and siting requirements in relation to the range of lot types proposed within the sector as a standard residential development.
 The design and siting requirements in Table 1 for each lot type must be complied with in the development of that lot type.
 These requirements must be read in conjunction with the development requirements and design and siting guidelines contained in this sector plan.